 During English, we continued to use Dick King-Smith’s ‘The Omnibombulator’ as a reference text for our work on stories with familiar settings.
 Next week, we will plan and start to write our very own descriptive pieces from a ‘bug’s eye’ view.
 As part of the writing process, next week we will be sure to re-read our work with a view to improving it, a key part of the Year 3 English Writing curriculum.

 During Geography, we located countries on a world map.

 In our RE lesson, we learnt about the ‘Ik Onkar’ symbol, which means ‘there is only one God’.
 After doing this, we designed our own symbols that included our beliefs and ideas.

-We finished off our week with another excellent Art lesson!
+We finished off our week with an Art lesson!